Health care workers on frontlines feel like 'lambs to the slaughterhouse' - Local News 8

 Health care workers who spoke to CNN said they are not only scared for themselves, their patients and their families — they are also angry.
 Scores of them reached out to CNN to share their stories and frustrations.

-“It’s unacceptable that we’re sending medical professionals like lambs to the slaughterhouse without giving anything to protect themselves,” said Dr. Teresa Gallo-Thys, an internal medicine physician working part-time at a hospital in Palm Beach County, Florida.
+“It’s unacceptable that we’re sending medical professionals like lambs to the slaughterhouse without giving anything to protect themselves,” said Dr. Marianne Hamra, who works in New Jersey.
 “Bandanas and scarves?
 C’mon CDC — that’s completely ridiculous.”

 Dr. Patrice Harris, president of the American Medical Association, says what she is hearing from her physicians is just unprecedented.

-Note: Correction: This story has been updated to correctly attribute the quote, “lambs to the slaughterhouse” to Dr. Marianne Hamra.
-A previous version included the wrong attribution.